 post a copy of Form H2065-D to TxMedCentral within two business days to inform the MCO PSU staff sent the notice of initial eligibility determination to the member.

-Once STAR+PLUS HCBS program eligibility is approved, the MCO, relocation contractor, NF, NF resident and PSU staff collaborate to identify a proposed discharge date.
+Once STAR+PLUS HCBS program eligibility is approved, the MCO, relocation specialist, NF, NF resident and PSU staff collaborate to identify a proposed discharge date.
 The MCO is the responsible party for notifying PSU staff of the discharge date by posting Form H2067-MC to TxMedCentral.
 Should any other entity contact PSU staff with a discharge date, PSU staff must notify the MCO within two business days by posting Form H2067-MC to TxMedCentral to determine if the date is acceptable.
 The MCO must respond with the correct scheduled discharge date by posting Form H2067-MC to TxMedCentral within two business days of PSU staff's Form H2067-MC posting date.

 Within two business days of the individual's discharge from the NF, the MCO posts Form H2067-MC to TxMedCentral to communicate the discharge to PSU staff.
 Within one business day, PSU staff complete a second Form H2065-D containing the service effective date and: